1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Imaging Studies

-• High-resolution ultrasound visualizes fluid collections beneath the skin around the anus.
+• Ultrasound which is high-resolution images of fluid development below the skin around the anus.

 • Pelvic MRI with contrast maps deep abscesses and any associated fistula tracts.